 Unfortunately, many of the dynamical systems encountered in practice are nonlinear, which makes the problem of uncovering the underlying dynamics of the system a much more difficult proposition.
 Consider, for example, the time series displayed in Fig. 1.
-These time series, made up of sampled signal amplitude versus time, were obtained by an instrument-quality, multi-function radar, which was configured to monitor a patch of the ocean surface at a low grazing angle; Appendix A presents a brief description of the radar.
-The radar was mounted at a site in Dartmouth, Nova Scotia, on the East Coast of Canada, at a height of about 30m above the sea level.
+These time series, made up of sampled signal amplitude versus time, were obtained by an instrument-quality multifunction radar, which was configured to monitor a patch of the ocean surface at a low grazing angle.
+Appendix A presents a brief description of the radar.
+The radar was mounted at a site in Dartmouth, Nova Scotia, on the east coast of Canada, at a height of about 30 m above the sea level.
 The radar was operated in a dwelling mode so that the dynamics of the sea clutter (i.e., radar backscatter from the ocean surface) recorded by the radar would be entirely due to the motion of the ocean waves and the natural motion of the sea surface itself.
-Throughout the paper we will make extensive use of three different data sets.
-Two data sets were measured at low wave-height conditions (0.8 m) and are labelled L1 and L2.
-For the third data set, labelled H, the wave height was higher (1.8 m); the characteristics of these data sets are summarized in Appendix B.
+Throughout the paper, we will make extensive use of three different data sets.
+Two data sets were measured at low wave-height conditions (0.8 m) and are labeled L1 and L2.
+For the third data set, labeled H, the wave height was higher (1.8 m); the characteristics of these data sets are summarized in Appendix B.

-From the viewpoint of dynamical systems as characterized by (1) and (2), we may identify six potential sources responsible for the difficulty in understanding the complex appearance of the time series in Fig. 1:
+From the viewpoint of dynamical systems as characterized by (1) and (2), we may identify six potential sources responsible for the difficulty in understanding the complex appearance of the time series in Fig. 1.

-- (i) The dimensionality of the state. - (ii) The function \mathbf{f} governing the nonlinear evolution of the state with time. - (iii) The possible presence of dynamical noise complicating the evolution of the state with time. - (iv) The function h governing dependence of the radar observable on the state.

-- (v) The unavoidable presence of measurement noise due to imperfections in the instruments used to record the sea clutter data. - (vi) The inherently nonstationary nature of sea clutter.
+- 1) The dimensionality of the state. - 2) The function f governing the nonlinear evolution of the state with time. - 3) The possible presence of dynamical noise complicating the evolution of the state with time. - 4) The function h governing the dependence of the radar observable on the state. - The unavoidable presence of measurement noise due to imperfections in the instruments used to record the sea-clutter data. - 6) The inherently nonstationary nature of sea clutter.